-If you’ve just learned that you either might have multiple sclerosis and the neurologist or doctor wants to schedule a MRI or a spinal tap or you’ve received a confirmation that you do have multiple sclerosis, you’re going to have a ton of questions going through your mind.
+If you’ve just learned that you might have multiple sclerosis and the neurologist or doctor wants to schedule an MRI or a spinal tap or you’ve received a confirmation that you do have multiple sclerosis, you’re going to have a ton of questions going through your mind.

 The first ones will deal with your quality of life.
 Will MS shorten your life expectancy?
 How soon before you start losing motor control?
 Can you live life like you have up until now?
 What changes will you need to make?

 Then, you’ll start to move on to treatment and therapy.
 What course of treatment will you receive?
 How often will you have to see your care team?
 How often will you need medicine?
 Will you have to move to a colder climate because of heat intolerance?
 Will you need in-home care and mobility assistance?

 Eventually, once you work through the questions about the progression and treatment of the disease and its effect on your lifestyle, you’re going to start to wonder.

 I’m not going to sugar-coat your reality.
 Your cost of living will go up, particularly if you do not have health insurance to mitigate some of the costs.
 A 2007 study from the University of Tennessee estimated that costs – at that time – for treatment drugs ranged between $16,928 and $22,557 per year.
 The average long-term inflation rate for healthcare is 5.5%, so bringing those costs to 2013 numbers would indicate a range from $23,341 to $31,103.

 The other costs will be longer-term in nature.
 Those include:

 - Hospital care: estimated to be $4,845 per year

 - Lost time at work: estimated to be $6,306 per year